Skip to main content

 -d '{"staleDays": 30, "checkAppExists": true, "dryRun": true}'

-Automated Cleanup with Kubernetes CronJob
+Automated cleanup with a manual Kubernetes CronJob

 apiVersion: batch/v1